wsdma/intaker-weather-app/README.md

 ## Troubleshooting

-While installing project dependencies you may face errors because of NGRX doesn't support Angluar v19 yet.
+1. While installing project dependencies you may face errors because of NGRX doesn't support Angluar v19 yet.
 To fix this please run:

 ```bash
 npm install --force
 ```

+2. If tests are failing, please try to re-execute them